-Q: What is Oregon mental health parity?
+Q: What is Oregon's mental health parity law?

 A: The mental health parity law (Senate Bill 1) was passed by the 2005 Oregon Legislature.
 It requires group health insurance policies to cover treatment of chemical dependency and mental or nervous conditions at the same level and with no more restrictions than those imposed for other medical conditions.
+Updates to the law's regulations can be found here.

 Q: When did the Oregon mental health parity law take effect?